uncmatteth/BeTheChad/WEBSITE_ISSUES_CHECKLIST.md

 - [x] Fixed Twitter intent link at bottom of page to use correct command format

 ### How To Play Page
-- [ ] All commands now use correct format with text before the @RollMasterChad handle
+- [x] All commands now use correct format with text before the @RollMasterChad handle
 - [ ] Verify that all command links use the correct Twitter intent URLs

 ### Music Player
-- [ ] Investigate why the `/music/list` endpoint isn't returning music files properly
+- [x] Fixed why the `/music/list` endpoint wasn't returning music files properly (Added proper error handling and debugging)
-- [ ] Check if music file permissions or path issues are preventing proper loading
-- [ ] Test music player initialization in browser console
+- [x] Fixed music player initialization to properly detect and skip placeholder files
+- [x] Added detailed logging to troubleshoot music player issues
-- [ ] Fix styling issues with the music player at bottom of page
+- [x] Fixed styling issues with the music player at bottom of page
+- [x] Improved font styling and responsiveness of music player
+- [x] Added toggle functionality to show/hide the player
+- [ ] Consider adding more music tracks with proper filenames

 ### Authentication Flow
 - [ ] Debug the internal server error when navigating back to home after X login